anuj0721/DataClub-ZoomCamp/Zoomcamp Project/README.md

 test.csv which is the test data that consists of 8238 observations and 20 features without the target feature

 It consists of the following features:

-- Age: age of a person.
+- age: age of a person.

--job: type of job ('admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown').
+- job: type of job ('admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown').

--marital: marital status ('divorced','married','single','unknown'; note: 'divorced' means divorced or widowed).
+- marital: marital status ('divorced','married','single','unknown'; note: 'divorced' means divorced or widowed).

--education: ('basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
+- education: ('basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')

--default: has credit in default? ('no','yes','unknown').
+- default: has credit in default? ('no','yes','unknown').

--housing: has housing loan? ('no','yes','unknown').
+- housing: has housing loan? ('no','yes','unknown').

--loan: has personal loan? ('no','yes','unknown').
+- loan: has personal loan? ('no','yes','unknown').

--contact: contact communication type ('cellular','telephone').
+- contact: contact communication type ('cellular','telephone').

--month: last contact month of year ('jan', 'feb', 'mar', …, 'nov', 'dec').
+- month: last contact month of year ('jan', 'feb', 'mar', …, 'nov', 'dec').

--dayofweek: last contact day of the week ('mon','tue','wed','thu','fri').
+- dayofweek: last contact day of the week ('mon','tue','wed','thu','fri').

--duration: last contact duration, in seconds .
+- duration: last contact duration, in seconds .
 Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').

--campaign: number of contacts performed during this campaign and for this client (includes last contact).
+- campaign: number of contacts performed during this campaign and for this client (includes last contact).

--poutcome: outcome of the previous marketing campaign ('failure','nonexistent','success').
+- poutcome: outcome of the previous marketing campaign ('failure','nonexistent','success').

 Target variable
--y: has the client subscribed a term deposit? ('yes','no')
+- y: has the client subscribed a term deposit? ('yes','no')

 ## Objective
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).